‘Grey’s Anatomy,’ Scandal’ & ‘HTGAWM’ Return Delayed A Week By Trump Family Special

 — Jay (@IceMan81X) January 10, 2017

-But when asked about the scheduling, and the decision to move all three shows up a week, Shonda Rhimes stresses that she has enough on her plate, and that scheduling isn’t one of her jobs.
+But when asked about the scheduling and the decision to move all three shows up a week, Shonda Rhimes stressed that she has enough on her plate, and scheduling isn’t one of her jobs.

 “It has nothing to do with my job; I like to stay in my lane.”